WJZY: News share agreements

+Three times between 1994 and 2013, WJZY aired 10 p.m. local newscasts produced for it by Charlotte CBS affiliate WBTV (channel 3).
+The first newscast, WBTV News at 10 on WJZY, debuted on May 30, 1994, as the first of two prime-time newscasts to start in the market within several weeks; it was quietly launched weeks before a competing newscast from WSOC-TV debuted on WCCB.
+In June 1995, the newscast ended when WBTV moved it to public television station WTVI (channel 42).

-From May 1994 to June 1995 and again from September 2003 to April 8, 2012, CBS affiliate WBTV produced a nightly 10 p.m. newscast for WJZY through separate news share agreements.
-The 1990s attempt was replaced by a five-year deal between WBTV and PBS member station WTVI (channel 42).
-The second iteration was placing third behind 10 p.m. newscasts aired by WCCB and WAXN-TV (from WSOC-TV); the low ratings for the program on WJZY and a more "news-friendly audience" on its sister station were cited as the reason for its move to WJZY's duopoly partner WMYT on April 9, 2012.
-It was simulcast by both stations for one week, before syndicated reruns of Law & Order: Criminal Intent replaced the simulcast on WJZY on April 16, 2012.
+WBTV relaunched a newscast for WJZY in September 2003.
+This newscast rated third behind 10 p.m. newscasts aired by WCCB and WAXN-TV (from WSOC-TV); the low ratings for the program on WJZY and a more "news-friendly audience" on its sister station were cited as the reason for its move to WJZY's duopoly partner WMYT-TV in April 2012.

-WJZY also aired the statewide weekly public affairs program NC Spin and produced a local public affairs show called Charlotte Now with Mike Collins, which was discontinued following its June 30, 2013, edition, one day before the official switch to Fox.
+WJZY also aired the statewide weekly public affairs program NC Spin and produced the local public affairs show Charlotte Now with Mike Collins, which was discontinued following its June 30, 2013, edition, one day before the official switch to Fox.

 Building a newsroom

 With Fox's purchase of the WJZY/WMYT duopoly, Fox built a standalone news department for WJZY.
 In the meantime, WBTV's 10 p.m. production returned to WJZY from WMYT when channel 46 officially joined Fox on July 1, 2013.
-While initial reports suggested that Fox would move WJZY/WMYT to a facility in Charlotte's University City section used by Fox Sports 1 and previously by Speed, it was instead decided to heavily renovate and expand the Performance Road studio to accommodate the news department.
-WJZY soft-launched its news operation on December 18, 2013, in the form of live webcasts nightly through year's end airing concurrently with the WBTV-produced 10 p.m. news on channel 46.
+While initial reports suggested that Fox would move WJZY/WMYT to the facility in Charlotte's University City section used by Speed, it was instead decided to heavily renovate and expand the Performance Road studio to accommodate the news department.
+WJZY soft-launched its news operation on December 18, 2013, by livestreaming rehearsals on its website.